Parsl/parslguts/taskpath.rst

 so at this point, we invoke the function with those arguments (link to the ``f(*args, **kwargs)`` line)

-and the user code runs!
+and the user code runs! almost, but not quite, as if all of that hadn't happened and we'd just invoked the underlying function without Parsl.

-it's probably going to end in two ways: a result or an exception (actually there is a common third way, which is that it kills the unix-level worker process for example by using far too much memory or by a library segfault - or by the batch job containing the worker pool reaching the end of its run time - that is handled, but we're ignoring that here)
+it's probably going to end in two ways: a result or an exception (actually there is a common third way, which is that it kills the unix-level worker process for example by using far too much memory or by a library segfault - or by the batch job containing the worker pool reaching the end of its run time - that is handled, but I'm ignoring that here)

 now we've got the task outcome - either a Python object that is the result, or a Python object that is the exception.
-We pickle that object and send it back to the manager, then to the interchange (over the *other* ZMQ-over-TCP socket) and then to the high throughput excecutor submit-side in the user workflow process.
+We pickle that object and send it back to the manager, then to the interchange (over the *other* ZMQ-over-TCP socket) and then to the high throughput executor submit-side in the user workflow process.

 Back on the submit side, there's a high throughput executor process running listening on that socket.
 It gets the result package and sets the result into the executor future (TODO code reference).
 That is the mechanism by which the DFK sees that the executor has finished its work, and so that's where the final bit of "task elaboration" (TODO: link to elaboration chapter) happens - the big elaboration here would be retries on failure, which is basically do that whole HTEX submission again and get a new executor future for the next try. (but other less common elaborations would be storing checkpointing info for this task, and file staging)